ElvisWang2010/WROFE-2025/README.md

 The car relies on various sensors to understand its surroundings and interact safely with the environment.
 Sense management refers to how these inputs are coordinated, processed, and used for decision-making.
 Instead of treating each sensor independently, we designed a system that combines all data into a single model of the world.

 At the heart of sense management is the idea of prioritization.
-Different sensors have different strengths, some are better at detecting precise distances, while others at identifying shapes or movement.
+Different sensors have different strengths; some are better at detecting precise distances, while others at identifying shapes or movement.
 By assigning specific roles to each sensor and merging their data, the car maintains a reliable awareness of its environment, even as conditions change.

 </br>